tkoukpari/concrete/README.md

 see https://github.com/ocaml-ppx/ppxlib for original readme

-experiementing with a concrete syntax tree for ocaml so that we have first class support for refactor and linting tools
+experiementing with a concrete syntax tree (cst) for ocaml so that we can have first class support for refactor and linting tools